 Beauty marks, which are also commonly called beauty spots, often stand out from the natural color of your skin and are obvious to the eye.
 They can be on , from the face to the shoulders to the groin area to the legs.

 Beauty Mark vs. Mole

 While a beauty mark is a less technical term for these spots on your skin, moles are considered scientific in definition.
-However, moles are considered beauty marks as well.
+However, a mole may be considered a beauty spot as well.
 Moles are skin growths that are very common and often appear as small, raised brown spots.
 Around 10-50 moles appear and change in appearance or fade over time during a person’s childhood to adolescence.
 When it comes to beauty mark vs. mole, there is no choice over which is more appealing.
 Both enhance your .

 Beauty Marks and Moles in History

 Throughout history, beauty marks and moles have been considered accessories that .
 From the 16th to 18th centuries, artificial beauty marks were all the rage in France.
 This trend of putting fake, fashionable moles and freckles on the body escalated across Western Europe.

 To this day, many people covet artificial beauty marks.
 People use an eyebrow pencil or pen to create realistic beauty marks on their faces.
 Others highlight their beauty marks with a darker shade of pigment powder.
 So, go ahead and flaunt your beautiful moles!